Souvik7861/PROJECTS/5. CDC Pipeline from MySQL RDS to Snowflake/ReadMe.md

     }
 ```
 #### Step 9: Create the Stored Procedures in Snowflake .
+Create the Stored Procedures in Snowflake , which will be called by above Lambda function based on each record data .
 ```sql
 CREATE OR REPLACE PROCEDURE insert_procedure("PERSONID" INT, "FULLNAME" STRING, "CITY" STRING) RETURNS STRING